aapoalas/denonomicon/static/contents/security.md

 3. Do not run untrusted code in your Deno program with `--allow-ffi` permissions.
 If you have to run untrusted code then do it inside a Worker that has all permissions turned off.
-4. When writing a Deno FFI using library, never expose pointer objects outside of the library if possible.
+4. When writing a library that uses FFI, never expose pointer objects outside of the library if possible.
 This means that pointers should always be held in `#private` properties in classes and no methods should give ways to copy the pointers out.
 If sharing a pointer from one class to another is required then [static initialisation blocks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Static_initialization_blocks#access_to_private_properties)